SnehalSonawane123/Oilseed-Hedging-Platform/README.md

-# EcoCircle LCA : AI-Driven Life Cycle Assessment Platform

-Blockchain-enabled hedging platform with AI price forecasting for oilseed farmers to manage price volatility and risk.
+# GrainShieldPro : Blockchain-enabled hedging platform with AI price forecasting for oilseed farmers to manage price volatility and risk.

 ## How to Run
 1. Install dependencies: `pip install -r requirements.txt`